att-circ-contrl/TriadDrive/drive-kia-chris/README.md

 Unsorted notes:

+* The mockup shows the drive foot reaching into the chamber, but the other way of using these is to use stand-offs on the mounting post to raise the drive so that the drive foot is above the chamber.
+This gives access to sites next to the chamber wall without having to have the drive reach across the entire chamber.
+The mounting frame photograph illustrates this configuration.

 * There are many incremental variants of the STL files.
 The best way to tell which ones are the final ones is to look at the datestamps (in the `zz-datestamps` folder in the `drive-kia-dev` folder).